Vaniah1/ecommerce/Readme.md

 ### Protected Routes

 The application implements protected routes to ensure that certain pages are only accessible to logged-in users or admins, enhancing security.

+### SCSS (Sass)

+SCSS is used instead of regular CSS for its advanced features and benefits:

+- Nesting: Allows for more organized and readable stylesheets
+- Variables: Enables easy management of colors, fonts, and other repeated values
+- Mixins: Promotes reusability of style blocks
+- Functions: Provides ability to compute and manipulate values
+- Partials: Allows splitting styles into smaller, more manageable files
+- Inheritance: Enables extending styles from one selector to another

+SCSS brings several advantages to the codebase:

+- Improved maintainability: Easier to organize and update styles
+- Enhanced productivity: Less repetition and more efficient styling
+- Better code structure: Clearer hierarchy and relationships between elements
+- Easier theming: Variables make it simple to change global styles
+- Advanced features: Like loops and conditionals for more dynamic styling

+### Docker Configuration

+#### @client\Dockerfile

+This Dockerfile is used for production deployment:

+- Uses Node.js 20 as the base image
+- Sets up the working directory
+- Copies package files and installs dependencies
+- Copies the entire project and builds it
+- Runs the preview command for production serving

+#### @client\Dockerfile.dev

+This Dockerfile is used for development:

+- Uses Node.js 20 as the base image
+- Sets up the working directory
+- Copies package files and installs dependencies
+- Copies the entire project
+- Runs the development server

+These Dockerfiles enable:

+- Consistent development environments across different machines
+- Easy deployment and scaling of the application
+- Isolation of the application and its dependencies
+- Simplified CI/CD processes

 # Running the Application Locally